- WHERE TO STAY

-We described what you will actually see at Stonehenge on our What s Stonehenge? page.
-On this page we look at arguably the more interesting aspect of Stonehenge, what was it used for and why was it built.
+We described what you will actually see at Stonehenge on our What is Stonehenge? page.
+On this page we look at arguably the more interesting aspect of Stonehenge, the great mysteries of Stonehenge - what was it used for and how it was built.

 The Neolithic age in which Stonehenge was built is so long ago that firm, factual information is sparse.
 As a result there is no shortage of conflicting dates and views about Stonehenge.

 Nearly every year respected archaeologists will put forward papers suggesting dates need to be adjusted and our assumptions about Stonehenge changed.
 Just pick up a few books on Stonehenge in the gift shop and even fundamental dates will differ markedly from one book to another.

 So, this page aims to give you an overview into the various viewpoints surrounding Stonehenge, how such a huge undertaking was built in a time before technology as we know it today even existed.
 It will also look at why it was built, the ceremonial purposes for which it was used, as part of the wider Stonehenge Landscape.

 There are fundamentally three strands of theories about Stonehenge of how and why it was built:

 The Archaeologist's viewpoint is based on observation, digs in and around Stonehenge, carbon dating and conclusions at other Neolithic sites all around the British Isles.

 The Archaeoastronomer's viewpoint stems from the fact that nearly all the stones at Stonehenge are precisely sited and correlate to significant events of the planets orbit like solstices.
 A suggestion that Stonehenge is perhaps a place where ancient astronomy took place, perhaps part driven by the need to predict agricultural seasons.